SocAIty/face2face/README.md

 Any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.

 ToDo:
-- Setting device ID also for enhancer via face2face class instead of global settings.
+- Improve inference times
-- make inference faster by implementing batching.
+  - by implementing batching.
+  - by using multi-threading in image_generators
 - Implement strength factor for applied face
+- remove insightface dependency and update onnx version
 - streaming for the webserver
-- implement video2video with auto face recognition
-- remove insightface dependency and update onnx version